KillaBoi/Steam-Banning-API/README.md

 1) [Download it](https://raw.githubusercontent.com/KillaBoi/Steam-Banning-API/master/SteamGameBanAPI.py)
 2) Run it and follow the instructions.

+## Visual Edition (if you want a GUI based version instead)
+A lovely member of the community [3L0935](https://github.com/3L0935) has kindly made a GUI based version of this software for ease of use.
+If you'd like to check it out then it is located [Here](https://github.com/3L0935/Steam_Banning_Tool_GUI) (thank you and much love <3)

 ## Games known to have used this script (thank you so much <3):
 *Just because the game is listed here does not mean they will give you the ban so please respect the developers of the games)*